New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

 \subsection{Observed Color Evolution from HST Observations}

-\citet{chevalier1986} predicts that any SN with an IR echo due to pre-existing CSM dust should also show a faint scattered light echo in the optical as well.
+\citet{chevalier1986} predicts that any SN with an IR echo due to pre-existing CSM dust should also show a faint scattered-light echo in the optical as well.
 He shows that this dust can lead to optical emission characterized by a $\lambda^{-\alpha}$ scattering law, where $\alpha$ is some value between 1 and 2.
 More than a year after explosion \sn\ had faded rapidly in the optical \citep{smith08-2006gy,agnoletto09,kawabata09}.
-Therefore, we obtained {\it HST} images to search for a possible late-time scattered light echo.
+Therefore, we obtained {\it HST} images to search for a possible late-time scattered-light echo.

-Our optical detection on day 825 shows a significant change in the optical decline rate of \sn.
-Between day 200--400 the SN faded by $\ga$ 3 mag in the optical \citep{smith08-2006gy}, whereas the decline between day 400--825 was only $\sim$1 mag.
+Our optical detection on day 810 shows a significant change in the optical decline rate of \sn.
+During the interval 200--400 days the SN faded by $\ga$ 3 mag in the optical \citep{smith08-2006gy}, whereas the decline over days 400--810 was only $\sim$1 mag.
 In addition to this reduced rate of decline, the SN underwent significant color evolution.
-Assuming that $F555W$ and $F814W$ approximate the $V$ and $I$ bands, respectively, we find that $V-I = 0.60$ mag on day 825.
-By contrast, with a 12000 K color temperature at peak \citep{smith09-2006gy}, the observe color of \sn\ would have been $V-I \approx 1.01$ mag.
-Thus, the spectrum on day 825 is {\it bluer} than the spectrum at peak.
+Assuming that $F555W$ and $F814W$ approximate the $V$ and $I$ bands, respectively, we find that $V-I = 0.60$ mag on day 810.
+By contrast, with a 12,000~K color temperature at peak \citep{smith10-2006gy}, the observed color of \sn\ would have been $V-I \approx 1.01$ mag.
+Thus, the spectrum on day 810 is {\it bluer} than the spectrum at peak.
 Indeed, the $\sim$0.4 mag color change shows excellent agreement with a $\lambda^{-1}$ scattering law.
 A $\lambda^{-2}$ scattering law, on the other hand, would predict a $-0.83$ mag change to the $V-I$ color, or roughly $V-I \approx 0.20$ mag during the late-time epochs.